 Aside from competitive affairs, sport is also about recreation.
 There’s generally good weather all year round Down Under which makes it practical for outdoor sport – and the average laid-back Aussie with the “easy as” attitude loves the great outdoors, BBQs and camping to pass the time, so naturally why not play or watch sport too.

 Many Australians also hold the “work hard, play harder” spirit, all the more reason to revel in the cheerleader side of sport.
 Millions of Australians watch sport each year; the AFL Grand Final was the most watched program on TV last year.
-A few times I worked on the Melbourne Cup public holiday: when the main horse race started at 3pm, the whole office always stopped work and crowded around the TV to watch it.
-Some of my colleagues were die hard sports fans, some not so.

 Sometimes it’s not all fun and games when it comes to sport Down Under.
 Sport divides; some sports are more popular in certain states.
 Queensland, soccer.
 Sydney, rugby.
 Melbourne, footy – and if you don’t have anything to say when a Melburnian asks you which footy team you barrack for, the conversation can get awkward.
 There’s also the Melbourne versus Sydney sporting rivalry, the two states forever fighting to claim the mantel as the nation’s sporting capital, fighting to host sporting events like the F1 and Australian Open tennis.
 Friendly rivalry, perhaps.